kcri-tz/sans/README.md

 You may want to make the binary (*SANS*) accessible via your (*PATH*) variable.

 Please note the installation instructions regsarding the default maximum *k*-mer size of Bifrost in its README.
+If your Bifrost libraries have been compiled for 64 bit, change the SANS makefile accordingly (easy to see how).

 ## Usage: